-To determine to the Collaborative Nurse Practitioner Program, you must satisfy the admission requirements listed in the University of Regina’s Faculty of Graduate Studies and Research website.
-Additional requirements information can be found on the Faculty of Nursing website.
+To be considered to the Collaborative Nurse Practitioner Program, you must satisfy the admission requirements listed in the University of Regina’s Faculty of Graduate Studies and Research website.
+Additional requirements information can be found below.

 The language of instruction in the MN (NP) is English.
 You must demonstrate an appropriate level of proficiency in English as required by the U of R.